quickapps/docs/en/developers/notifications-api.rst

 Notifications API
 #################

-The Notification API allows you to send emails to users.
-QuickAppsCMS may automatically sends messages, for example, welcoming message, password recovery instructions, etc.
+The Notification API provides a simple mechanism for sending emails to registered users.
+QuickAppsCMS may automatically sends messages, for example, welcoming message when new user is registered, or password recovery instructions when user request for this, etc.

-These email messages are sent using the ``User\Notification\NotificationManager`` class, this class provides a simple mechanism for sending emails to users, its basic usage is described as follow:
+These email messages are sent using the ``User\Notification\NotificationManager`` class, and its basic usage is described below:

 .. code:: php